yulu0724/luyu/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Computer Vision
-  - Lifelong Learning
+  - Continual / Incremental/ Lifelong Learning
+  - Metric Learning
+  - GANs
+  - ...

 # Education to show in About widget
 education: